Kaijun/Acer-V5-573G-Hackintosh/Kexts/AppleHDA for 10.9.3/README.md

 How make AppleHDA work
 =======================

 1. Check if you have delete all the VoodooHDA Kexts (including `AppleHDADisabler`!
-That's important)
+That's important).
 2. First of all, install this Kext with KextUtility or any Kext-Installer that you want.
 3. To enable this AppleHDA, you should do `one` of following steps:
     * by using the `DSDT` i provided